pages-themes/minimal/pages/guidelines/formalisation.md

 ### Figure to SBGN

-How to transform a static cartoon figure from a paper to a standard representation in SBGN is demostrated in the [Figure to SBGN](https://sbgn.github.io/figuretosbgn) project available the Systems Biology Graphical Notation website.
+How to transform a static cartoon figure from a paper to a standard representation in SBGN is demostrated in the [Figure to SBGN](https://sbgn.github.io/figuretosbgn) project available on the Systems Biology Graphical Notation website.

 ### Text to SBGN